hyteio/hyte-activemq/README.md

 # HYTE ActiveMQ

-HYTE enhancements to Apache ActiveMQ for client and server features.
+HYTE provided enhancements to Apache ActiveMQ for client and server features.

 ## Background